Pikachuxxxx/Pikachuxxxx.github.io/blog/_posts/2024-11-24-typename-const.md

 Seems simple and acceptable I guess.
 But the order of template and const in MSVC is different from Clang/GCC, as usual MSVC being weak didn't warn and I spent many hours debugging 100s of errors
 I got all over my engine while porting.
 So let's dive deep to see what's happening here.

-Btw, the whole points of using templates herer is to store the different types of resources using TypeErasure and not to deal with Interfaces and all, you can read more about type erasure here:
+Btw, the whole points of using templates here is to store the different types of resources using TypeErasure and not to deal with Interfaces and all, you can read more about type erasure here:
 - https://davekilian.com/cpp-type-erasure.html
 - https://www.youtube.com/watch?v=iMzEUdacznQ